 Base compensation for the NEOs are set periodically, having regard to the individual's job responsibilities, contribution, experience, proven or expected performance and market conditions.
 In setting base compensation levels, consideration is given to such factors as level of responsibility, experience and expertise.
 Subjective factors such as leadership, commitment and attitude are also considered.
-The Board and the Compensation Committee considers publicly available information regarding the compensation levels of executives of other esports companies in setting compensation, but have not established a benchmark group of peers.
+The Board and the Compensation & Governance Committee consider publicly available information regarding the compensation levels of executives of other esports companies in setting compensation, but have not established a benchmark group of peers.
 The Company pays a base salary compensation to retain its executive officers and attempts to pay base compensation near the median of base compensation paid by similarly sized companies in its industry.

 NEO Base Annual Salary (CAD\$)

-Adrian Montgomery \$425,000
+Adrian Montgomery \$467,500

-Alex Macdonald \$265,000
+Alex Macdonald \$291,500

-Menashe Kestenbaum \$290,000
+Bill Karamouzis \$437,300 (1)

-Eric Bernofsky \$240,000
+Eric Bernofsky \$252,000

+William Alfred Drolet \$357,802 (1)

-Thamba Tharmalingam \$375,904
+Thamba Tharmalingam \$429,000 (2)

-The NEO's base annual salaries for the fiscal year ended December 31, 2021 are as follows:
+The NEO's base annual salaries for the fiscal year ended December 31, 2022 are as follows: